Downlink Transmit Design for Massive MIMO LEO Satellite Communications: System Model

-We consider a wideband orthogonal frequency division multiplex (OFDM) satellite system.
+We consider that the orthogonal frequency division multiplex (OFDM) is used to facilitate the wideband transmission in the LEO SATCOM systems.
 The number of subcarriers is $\Nsc$, and the cyclic prefix (CP) length is $\Ncp$.
 Let $\Ts$ be the system sampling period.
-The CP length of time is $\Tcp = \Ncp \Ts$.
-The OFDM blocks without and with CP are spanned by $\Tsc = \Nsc \Ts$ and $T =\Tsc + \Tcp$, respectively.
+The time duration of CP is $\Tcp = \Ncp \Ts$.
+The OFDM symbol time duration without and with CP is given by $\Tsc = \Nsc \Ts$ and $T =\Tsc + \Tcp$, respectively.

-Let $\{ \bdx_{s,r} \}_{r=0}^{\Nsc-1}$ be the DL frequency domain transmit signal within the $s$th OFDM symbol.
-Then the associated DL time domain transmit signal\footnote{Conventional schemes, e.g., selected mapping (SLM) \cite{Wang2009LowPAPRSFBCMIMOOFDM} and partial transmit sequences (PTS) \cite{Kang1999novelsubblock}, can be applied to reduce the peak-to-average power ratio (PAPR) of transmit signal $\bdx_s(t)$.} at OFDM symbol $s$ is given by \cite{Hwang2009OFDMSurvey}
+Let $\{ \bdx_{s,r} \}_{r=0}^{\Nsc-1}$ be the $M\times 1$ frequency-domain transmit signal within the $s$th OFDM symbol.
+Then, the time-domain transmit signal in OFDM symbol $s$ can be expressed as \cite{Hwang2009OFDMSurvey}

 where $\Delta f = 1/\Tsc$.
-By omitting the additive noise for simplicity temporarily, the DL time domain received signal of UT $k$ at OFDM symbol $s$ can be written as
+The time-domain received signal of UT $k$ in the OFDM symbol $s$ can be written as